 Warrior PATHH was designed to address the critical challenge that far too many service members and veterans either were unwilling to seek treatment (50 percent) or failed to complete treatment (67 percent).

 Warrior PATHH was developed over the course of four years, and during that period time learned a great deal about was and was not working.
-Five truths became very clear:
+Several truths became very clear:

 “We must remember that one man is much the same as another,